Aditikhasnis/Aditikhasnis/README.md

 -->

-I'm interested in  backend development and excited to explore the combination of ML/DL libraries and NoSQL (MongoDB) and relational (MySQL) databases for building innovative projects and exploring new technology with great enthusiasm.
+I'm interested in  backend development and excited to explore the combination of ML/DL libraries for building innovative projects and exploring new technology with great enthusiasm.

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->